SCHOOL TIMETABLE

 A number of after school care groups pick up children from Ardmore School.
 The nearest one to Ardmore School is Bizzybodz before and after school care.

-Their programme is run in the school grounds.
-For more information contact Jo Adamson on 530-9020/ 021 837-289 or office@bizzybodz.co.nz or go to www.bizzybodz.co.nz
+For more information contact Jo Adamson on 530-9020/ 021 837-289 or admin@bizzybodz.co.nz or go to www.bizzybodz.co.nz

 ENROLMENT SCHEME